kabirbaidhya/learn-python-django-web/units/python/4/conditionals-and-loops.md

 Here, all the conditions would be checked one by one, and the first block of code for which the condition is evaluated to be `True` will be executed and all other blocks are skipped.

 If none of the conditions in the chain are evaluated to be `True` then the `else` block is executed.
-And if there aren't any `else` block nothing happens.
+And if there isn't any `else` block, nothing happens.

 There can be any number of `elif` lines, each followed by an indented block.
-(Three happen to be illustrated above.)
-With this construction exactly one of the indented blocks is executed.
-It is the one corresponding to the first True condition, or, if all conditions are False, it is the block after the final else line.
+But only one of the indented blocks is executed and it's the one corresponding to the first True condition, or, if all conditions are False, it is the block after the final else line.

 In [other languages](http://en.wikipedia.org/wiki/Conditional_%28programming%29#Else_if) this is known as `if-elseif-else`. **But remember in python it is `elif`, not `elseif`**.